Timothy Woods

 This applies to a keto diet, not the carnivore diet.
 While your body does get a significant dose of calories from nuts and seeds, these are predominantly from carbs and not fats.

-Just stay away from them while on a carnivore diet for weight loss, as they will mess up your metabolism.
+Stay away from them while on a carnivore diet for weight loss, as they will mess up your metabolism.

 5. Rice and Pasta

-The entire dry weight of pasta is high in carbs, and it's not much different from rice either.
+The entire dry weight of pasta is high in carbs, and it's not much different from rice, either.

 If you're still leading up to day one, start cutting these plant-based foods out a few days earlier to help your body get used to not having these carbs anymore.